Roy-lab/HiC-Reg/Examples/out/ReadMe.md

-## Exammples of output directory with training models and predictions from HiC-Reg
+## Examples of output directory with training models and predictions from HiC-Reg
 #### Output Files:
 1. testset_error.txt
 (Predictions on the test data)